-It seems like a lot of people are suddenly talking about customer data platforms (CDPs) right now.
+It seems like many people — well, more specifically, marketing professionals and executives — are suddenly talking about customer data platforms (CDPs) right now.

 But you may still be asking yourself, “What exactly is a customer data platform?
 And why does it exist in the first place?
 Isn’t my marketing stack already complicated enough?!”